seaflow-uw/seaflow-web/content/_index.md

       slides:

       - title: The SeaFlow Research Group
-        content: 'We study the role of phytoplankton in a changing planet by integrating advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our ecosystems.'
+        content: 'We combine observational technologies and statistical approaches to understand how phytoplankton respond to our changing planet and shape the future of marine ecosystems.'
         align: left
         background:
           image: